Classic McEliece

 Comparison to lattice security levels

-The following graph is from the "McTiny: fast high-confidence post-quantum key erasure for tiny network servers" presentation at USENIX Security 2020: 29th USENIX Security Symposium.
+The following graph is from the "Classic McEliece: conservative code-based cryptography" presentation at the 5th NIST PQC Standardization Conference, updating a graph from the "McTiny: fast high-confidence post-quantum key erasure for tiny network servers" presentation at USENIX Security 2020: 29th USENIX Security Symposium.

 degradation of claimed security of lattice-based cryptography, compared to security of the McEliece cryptosystem

-A closer look at concrete security levels shows small attack improvements against McEliece, as mentioned above, but much larger attack improvements against lattices (including improvements after 2020).
+A closer look at concrete security levels shows small attack improvements against McEliece, as mentioned above, but much larger attack improvements against lattices.
 These attack improvements mean that lattice proposals from not many years earlier have to be discarded as falling far short of their target security levels.

 The FrodoKEM lattice proposal is labeled as a modified "instantiation and implementation" of a 2010 paper.
 The 2010 paper proposed dimension-256 lattices giving 575-byte ciphertexts ("4.6 x 103" bits), and wrote that those parameters "appear to be at least as secure as AES-128".
 For the same AES-128 security goal, FrodoKEM instead proposes dimension-640 lattices giving 9720-byte ciphertexts.